A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: The shell-to-shell cohesive line interface model

 Considering Eqs. (\ref{DispRotJumps})-(\ref{CentralDisplacementDefinition}) and (\ref{RotationDefinition_s})-(\ref{RotationDefinition_p}), the central line displacement and rotation jumps are given by

-Due to the incompatible internal fields of the adopted shell element, the panel fields $u^{p}$, $v^{p}$, $v_{x}^{p}$, $u_{y}^{p}$, $w^{p}$, $w_x^{p}$, $w_y^{p}$ are herein defined as the average of the internal fields from panels 1 and 2, evaluated at their common edge.
+Due to the incompatible internal fields of the adopted shell element, the panel fields $u^{p}$, $v^{p}$, $v_{,x}^{p}$, $u_{,y}^{p}$, $w^{p}$, $w_{,x}^{p}$, $w_{,y}^{p}$ are herein defined as the average of the internal fields from panels 1 and 2, evaluated at their common edge.
+Notice that the local frame of reference of panel $p_2$ corresponds to the local frame of $p_1=p$, with its origin translated to the centroid of $p_2$.